Top 99 Marriage Problems And Solutions

 28. Testing your partner absurdly

 I, as a person, do not like surprises especially if I won’t know your whereabouts for some hours.
-Some surprises are better planned by friends of the couple or companies offering such services without creating rooms for raised eyebrows.
+Some surprises are better planned by friends of the couple or companies offering such services without creating rooms for doubts.

 Please, don’t get me wrong.
-Surprises are what makes some people scream happily, but maybe a turn off for others when it becomes very unpredictable.
+Surprises are what makes some people scream happily, but it could be a turn off for others when it is very unusual.